-Institutions approved by the board under part 3512.2500 to prepare persons for licensure may request approval by the board of licensure programs in administration and supervision.
-The programs shall be evaluated for initial approval and thereafter shall be audited for continuing approval according to this part.
+Institutions the board approves under this part to prepare persons for licensure may request board approval of licensure programs in administration and supervision.
+The board must evaluate the programs for initial approval and thereafter audit the programs for continuing approval under this part.

-Each institution shall forward from the administrator of the defined administrative and instructional unit of that institution to the board a program description for each licensure program for which approval is requested.
-The licensure program description shall include:
+The administrator of the defined administrative and instructional unit of each institution must forward to the board a program description of each licensure program for which board approval is requested.
+The licensure program description must:

-a statement which verifies the institutional commitment to the licensure program;
+verify the institution's commitment to the licensure program;

-a description of the role for which persons who enroll in the licensure program are being prepared;
+describe the anticipated role for persons who enroll in the licensure program;

-a description of the licensure program which relates individual program components to the knowledge, skills, and dispositions to be achieved by persons completing the licensure program;
+list and describe how the licensure program relates individual program components to the knowledge, skills, and dispositions that persons completing the licensure program must achieve;

-a specific identification of the plans for assessing the performance of each person who is to be judged as having successfully completed the licensure program;
+specifically identify the plans for assessing the performance of each person who successfully completed the licensure program;

-a description of the procedures to establish and maintain an internal process for systematic evaluation of the licensure program.
+describe the procedures to establish and maintain an internal process to systematically evaluate the licensure program; and

-Each program description forwarded to the board by an institution for each licensure program for which approval is requested shall include evidence that:
+Each program description that an institution forwards to the board for each licensure program seeking board approval must include evidence that the licensure program:

-necessary faculty and physical resources are allocated to implement and maintain the licensure program; and
+allocates necessary faculty and physical resources to implement and maintain the licensure program; and

-adequate supervision for practicum experiences required by individual licensure rules is provided.
+provides adequate supervision for practicum experiences required by individual licensure rules.

-Before initial approval for the licensure program is granted, persons designated as program auditors by the board may visit the institution to examine the licensure program for the purpose of verifying the program description and making a recommendation regarding approval status.
-During the operation of an approved licensure program, an audit visit to verify that the approved program complies with this part may be arranged in consultation with the institution.
-Program auditors shall make a written report of their findings to the board and to the institution.
+Before initially approving the licensure program, persons the board designates as program auditors may visit the institution to examine the licensure program to verify the program description and make a recommendation regarding approval status.
+During the operation of an approved licensure program, the board may arrange, in consultation with the institution, an audit visit to verify that the approved program complies with this part.
+Program auditors must make a written report of their findings to the board and to the institution.

-Board staff or persons designated as program auditors by the board in consultation with the institution shall make audit visits on a five-year cycle to verify program descriptions and to make a recommendation regarding approval status of each licensure program.
+Board staff or persons the board designates as program auditors, in consultation with the institution, must make audit visits on a five-year cycle to verify program descriptions and make a recommendation regarding the approval status of each licensure program.

-Based upon appraisal of the program description prepared by the institution and the written report of the auditors, the board shall:
+Based on the institution's appraisal of the program description and the auditors' written report, the board must:

 grant initial approval;